You are here

 - Institutions with predominantly four-year programs

-- Tier 2: Regional Universities and Institutes with 4-year programs
+- Tier 2: Teaching Universities and Technical Institutes

 - Tier 3: Small Universities

 The full-time enrolment figures corresponds to funded FTEs and is taken from AVED institutional budget letters (whenever possible).

 - Tier 1: Small health authority receiving <10% of BC's global health care spending